SOP - GLP Options settings

 The reasons for changes are displayed in the Audit Trails, separated by a dash from the „file has been saved“ event.

-• Option Allow Chromatograms to Be Stored to Current Project Only is tool which disables to store any newly generated chromatogram outside of working subfolders (typically Data or Calib) of current Project.
-This option disables storing any newly generated chromatogram directly into root of current project.
-It also disables automated creating of new subfolders directly in root of current project.
-It will allow to store any newly generated chromatogram within one of working subfolders (typically Data or Calib) of current project.
+• Option Allow chromatograms to be stored to current project only is tool which disables to store any newly generated chromatogram outside of working subfolders (typically Data or Calib) of current Project.
 This feature is intended as support of data integrity because it will disallow creating data in destinations where might not be applied measures described in the chapter "Computer User Rights" Detailed description of this feature is given in GLP Options topic of Clarity Help.

-• Disallow Chromatogram Merge operation disables Merge fuction which can normally be used to merge multiple chromatograms into a new single file.
+• Disallow chromatogram merge operation disables Merge function which can normally be used to merge multiple chromatograms into a new single file.